PRO-2684/castwright/REFERENCE.md

 ### Continuation

 A continuation instruction is a continuation of a multi-line shell command.
-It must be used after a command instruction or another continuation instruction.
+It must be used after a command instruction or another continuation instruction that ends with a backslash (`\`).

 ### Empty